dbeitel-opentitan/opentitan/hw/ip/dma/doc/theory_of_operation.md

         address.

-    -   Destination address pointer & Address space Identifier of the destination address
+    -   Destination address pointer & Address space Identifier of the destination address.

-    -   Size of the data object to be moved
+    -   Size of the data object to be moved.

     -   Opcode - Type of any optionally supported operation e.g.
-        Cryptographic hash
+        Cryptographic hash.

-    -   \<anything else TBD\>
+    -   \<anything else TBD\>.

 -   OT firmware parses the command object passed through the mailbox.
--   OT firmware sanitizes mailbox objects as required
+-   OT firmware sanitizes mailbox objects as required.
--   OT firmware allocates DMA enabled memory space for the data movement as needed
+-   OT firmware allocates DMA enabled memory space for the data movement as needed.
--   OT firmware configures DMA source address register & the corresponding address space Identifier
+-   OT firmware configures DMA source address register & the corresponding address space Identifier.
--   OT firmware configures DMA destination address register & corresponding address space Identifier
+-   OT firmware configures DMA destination address register & corresponding address space Identifier.
--   OT firmware completes other configurations such as operation size, OPCODE of any additional inline operations requested (e.g. cryptographic hash calculation of data blob being moved)
+-   OT firmware completes other configurations such as operation size, OPCODE of any additional inline operations requested (e.g. cryptographic hash calculation of data blob being moved).
--   OT firmware triggers the DMA operation
+-   OT firmware triggers the DMA operation.
--   DMA hardware performs appropriate address and configuration checks to enforce the defined security and access control properties
+-   DMA hardware performs appropriate address and configuration checks to enforce the defined security and access control properties.
 -   OT firmware chooses to poll for status registers until operation completes or waits for completion interrupt from the DMA controller.